ktomk/pipelines/doc/DOCKER-NAME-TAG.md

 ## Known Issues

-* The hostname part is not RFC conform and has not yet been double checked with standard DNS rules.
-Often this part is not needed for pipelines and should pass the validation.
+* The hostname part is not RFC conform (also depending on which RFC) and has not yet been double checked with standard DNS rules.
+  Often this part is not needed for pipelines so prone to errors in the validation which do get a pass but docker is not able to pull an image then even if the regular expression based validation in the pipelines utility will let it pass as valid. double check the hostname then.

 ## References